-ENERGY Technology

-Technicians in Demand

-The energy producing industry is actively seeking technicians who have the skill and experience to maintain and repair production equipment - including wind energy - the fastest growing sector of renewable energy, according to the U.S. Bureau of Labor Statistics.
+Technicians in Demand The energy producing industry is actively seeking technicians who have the skill and experience to maintain and repair production equipment - including wind energy - the fastest growing sector of renewable energy, according to the U.S. Bureau of Labor Statistics.
 This field offers high wages and the assurance of a growing job market.
 Start your journey.
 Be a part of the new technology powering our world!
 What can I expect?

 As a student of our 20-month Energy Technology program, you can expect plenty of active experience in addition to your classroom training.
-You will spend time in LATI's fully equipped Energy Lab, and be instructed in mechanical maintenance, repair and overhaul.
+You will spend time in LATC's fully equipped Energy Lab, and be instructed in mechanical maintenance, repair and overhaul.
 You will also learn alignment techniques, metallurgy, pneumatics, hydraulics, combustion, vibration analysis, and dynamic balancing.
+Careers With the growth of the energy industry throughout the nation, graduates will be able to find jobs and earn high wages in ethanol plants, power plants, wind turbine farms, pipelines, or dairy and cheese processing plants.
+Click on the links below to learn more about this program and to see the latest statistics on Lake Area Tech Energy Technology graduates including wage averages, which are some of the highest in all of our programs!
 A laptop is required for this program.

-Learn more at www.lakeareatech.edu Careers With the growth of the energy industry throughout the nation, graduates will be able to find jobs and earn high wages in ethanol plants, power plants, wind turbine farms, pipelines, or dairy and cheese processing plants.
-Click on the Placement Report link below to see the latest statistics on Lake Area Tech Energy Technology graduates including wage averages, which are some of the highest in all of our programs!